 Where Can I Find A Schnauzer?

-Once you have decided which type of schnauzer you would like, the next question is, where can I find them?
+Once you have decided which type of Schnauzer you would like, the next question is, where can I find them?
 The best way to find a specific breed is by using a dog classifieds website such as Craigslist or Dogster.
-Search online for local pet salons or groomers that carry particular breeds.
+Search online for local pet salons or groomers that carry particular species.
 If all else fails, ask around at your friends’ houses – most people tend to have at least one cute little Schnoodle.

 Are Schnauzers High Maintenance?

-Schnauzers do not require a lot of exercises, but they need sufficient playtime.
+Schnauzers do not require a lot of exercise, but they need sufficient playtime.
 This is because schnauzer puppies grow quickly and also because schnauzer puppies are prone to obesity if they don’t get enough exercise.
 Also, schnauzer puppies have short legs and giant bodies, so they must run around a lot to keep their muscles toned.

 Conclusion